pedromsantos/ts-kata/README.md

 ESLint is a popular JavaScript and TypeScript linter.
 Here's an explanation of each key in the configuration:

-ESLint is a popular JavaScript and TypeScript linter.
-Here's an explanation of each key in the configuration:

 - `"parser": "@typescript-eslint/parser`: Specifies the parser to be used for parsing TypeScript code.
 In this case, it uses the @typescript-eslint/parser parser.
 - `"env": { "es2021": true, "jest": true, "node": true }`: Specifies the environments in which the code will run.
 It indicates that the code is targeting ES2021, using Jest for testing, and running in a Node.js environment.
 - `"extends": [...]`: Extends various ESLint configurations and plugins to enhance the linting rules and enforce coding standards.
 Here are the extensions used: